Skip to main content

 Research and Teaching Interests

-History of women’s reproductive and sexual health, contemporary concerns regarding women’s reproductive and sexual health internationally, history of clinical practice and research ethics
+History of women’s reproductive health, the history of maternal health, the history of clinical practice and clinical ethics, and the history of research ethics

 Biography